 Listen to Affinity Konar HERE.
 This week Affinity Konar and I discuss her harrowing debut novel Mischling, drawn from the tragedy of Auschwitz and Josef Mengele’s experiments on identical twins during World War II.
 The twins Stasha and Pearl are part of the experimental population of twins […]

+Listen to Courtney Sullivan HERE.
 I’ve been waiting years to have Courtney on the show and her new book finally gave me the chance!
 We discuss J. Courtney Sullivan’s fourth novel “Saints for All Occasions” about two sisters who leave their small Irish village to make a new life […]

 Episode 104: Lidia Yuknavitch on the Future of Our Planet, the Mythology of Joan of Arc & Smashing the Patriarchy

 Listen to Lidia Yuknavitch HERE.
 I’ve been waiting two years for Lidia Yuknavitch to return to the pod.
 We had one of the most illuminating conversations about her novel The Small Backs of Children and her memoir the Chronology of Water, and again we waste no time […]

 Listen to Dani Shapiro HERE.
 This week writer Dani Shapiro joined me to talk about her recent memoir Hourglass: Time, Memory, Marriage, an exquisite and intimate interrogation of her 18-year marriage to “M.” The conversation ranges from the wonderful advice given by her aunt to […]